sztal/segram/README.md

   data after an initial parsing without access to any `spacy` language model.
-* Structured vector similarity model based on weighted averages of cosine similarities between different components of phrases/sentences.
+* Structured vector similarity model based on weighted averages of cosine similarities between different components of phrases/sentences (several algorithms based on somewhat different notions of what it means for sentences or phrases to be similar are available).
 * Structured vector similarity model for comparing documents in terms of sequentially shifting semantics.
 * Hypergraphical representation of grammatical structure of sentences.